VaclavPilat/RFPS_ICONS/README.md

 ## How to reuse

-1. Import the `createImage` decorator from the Image module.
+1. Import the `createImage` decorator from the Files module.
 2. Declare an image function, decorated by `createImage`.
 3. Call draw methods inside the function, like this:
 ```py